SepidehNikookar/HITS-PageRank/README.md

 #COMPILATION INSTRUCTIONS:

--Use the following commands to compile the java code.
+Use the following commands to compile the java code.

 -javac HITS.java